TDarkShadow/iheartnewvegas/main.md

 ```
 ; allows scroll-wheel to zoom while using a scope
 bAdjustableScopeZoom = 1
+; give a chance to earn multiple ammo casings from weapons that use more than 1 ammo per shot
+bAmmoBurstCaseCountFix = 1
 ; only allow zooming with binoculars
 bBinocularsOnly = 1
 ; prevents firing if you don't have enough ammo for one burst